-What: The tallest waterfall in the Arctic Circle (1,700 feet) and one of the tallest remote waterfalls in the world
+What: The tallest waterfall in the Arctic Circle (520m) and one of the tallest remote waterfalls in the world

 The adventure: Named Qulitasaniakvik in Inuktitut, the seasonal waterfall (in the winter it's either frozen or dried up, since the glaciers aren’t able to melt) is extremely impressive.
-“Off the beaten path” would be an understatement.
-Just the cost alone deters many — over $3,000 for a 14-day backpacking expedition.
+“Off the beaten path” would be an understatement: just the cost may deter many – count over Can$4,000 for a 14-day backpacking expedition.
 First you take a boat (where you may very well encounter a walrus or a narwhal) then you need to get your hiking legs ready for two full weeks of walking on steep and uneven terrain with full backpacks.
-A good challenge, even for the experienced hiker.
+A good challenge, even for the experienced hiker!

 Degree of adventure: 9/10

 7. Cascades du Trou de Fer, Réunion Island

 What: A 725m-high waterfall in the middle of the jungle, including a 305m single-drop fall.

 The adventure: In the heart of the jungle of Reunion Island, the Cascades du Trou de Fer (literally Iron Hole Falls) are a breathtaking sight once you reach them.
 For that, all it takes is a three-hour walk through a muddy path in the dense rainforest.
 But Mother Nature has to be on your side if you want to see the falls: a rainy day will make the hike impossible.
 To have the chance to see this raw beauty, you have to start the hike very early in the morning, but nothing is guaranteed: if the clouds decided to join the party, you are done.
 But the other option is to see the falls from up close with a two- to three-day canyoning expedition, for experienced (Level 4) canyoneers only!